ojalaw/Formula_One_Quiz/TESTING.md

 ## Bug Reporting

 - During the initial phase of implementing the quiz logic, I realised that multiple answers could be selected for each individual question.
 To correct this, i appropriately modified the ternary operator that i had already included so that only one answer could be selected at a time for each question.
-I also realised that i had not added a message at the end of the quiz to notify users that the quiz was finished, to correct this, I added a short congratulatory message letting users know the quiz was finished, accomponied by a button which takes users back to the main menu.
+I also realised that i had not added a message at the end of the quiz to notify users that the quiz was finished, to correct this, I added a short congratulatory message letting users know the quiz was finished, accompanied by a button which takes users back to the main menu.

-- correct answer printing 4 times in console log because i had incorrectly placed it isnide a for loop that i used to generate buttons for the answers.
+- correct answer printing 4 times in console log because i had incorrectly placed it inside a for loop that i used to generate buttons for the answers.

 - Timer counting down below zero.

-- The 'next question' button that was initally implemented still appeared after all questions loaded, to correct this, i removed the button and adapted the code to resume automatically once an answer was selected after a short delay.
+- The 'next question' button that was initially implemented still appeared after all questions loaded, to correct this, i removed the button and adapted the code to resume automatically once an answer was selected after a short delay.

 - Another issue with the 'next question' button, even if correct answer was selected, timer still ran down and registered incorrect answer.
 This contributed to my decision in removing the 'next question' button altogether.

-- Random code/text appearing because not corectly implemented.
+- Random code/text appearing because not correctly implemented.

 - Automated testing issues; duplicating files.